Paul Watson (football manager)

-Paul C. Watson (born 1984) is a British writer and football coach.
+Paul Watson (born 15 June 1984) is a British-Canadian writer and football coach.
 Once a semi-professional footballer himself, he is best known for serving as coach of the Pohnpei State football team and Federated States of Micronesia national football team in 2009 and 2010, an experience about which he wrote the 2012 book Up Pohnpei.
 He later moved to Ulaanbaatar, Mongolia to assist in the founding of a new team, Bayangol FC.
 In 2018, Watson was the lead organiser and tournament director for the CONIFA World Football Cup in London for nations, states and peoples not recognised by FIFA.

 Early life and career

 Watson was born in Lethbridge, Alberta, Canada.
 He grew up in Shirehampton and Henleaze, and is a Bristol City F.C. fan.
 His brother Mark Watson is a comedian.
 He studied Italian language at the University of Leeds.
 He would go on to become a sports journalist on the Channel 4 programme Football Italia.

+At the age of nine, Watson almost died when he was hit by a car while walking across a pedestrian crossing in Vaduz, Liechtenstein.